Skip to Content

 Transportation maths activities for preschoolers easily lend themselves to important skills, such as counting, operations, sorting, measurement, patterns, representation and geometry.

-Challenge the kids to sort toy vehicles by various characteristics: colour, size, shape or mode of travel (air, land, water).
+Challenge the children to sort toy vehicles by different characteristics: colour, size, shape, or mode of transport (air, land, or water).

 They can also cut pictures of vehicles from magazines, and sort and glue them onto a transportation collage.